Modern History Playlist

 Fun Facts

-In Madras, C. Rajagopalachari introduced prohibition of liquor.
+C. Rajagopalachari introduced prohibition of liquor in Madras Presidency.

 Mains Key Points